There’s more to life insurance than most people think. A lot more.

 - How much does life insurance cost?

 - Calculator: How much life insurance do I need?

 - Life insurance and the power of the ‘illustration’

 Types of life Insurance

 - Term insurance tends to be the most affordable and, consequently, the most basic type of life insurance policy available.
-It provides death benefit coverage for a specific period of time, often 10 or 20 years.
+It provides death benefit coverage for a specific period of time.

 - Permanent insurance, by contrast — including whole life, universal, and variable — offers coverage for a lifetime.

 Since many people start with term insurance, it’s important to understand its basics and how it can be built upon or combined with other types of insurance.